hligon35/ezsportsapp/README.md

 - `POST /api/create-payment-intent` creates a PaymentIntent and a local order row, returning `{ clientSecret, amount, orderId }`.
 - `POST /api/webhook/stripe` handles `payment_intent.succeeded` and marks the order as paid.

-To use your test publishable key now, either set `STRIPE_PUBLISHABLE_KEY` in env, or replace it in `api/config.js`.
+To use your test publishable key now, set `STRIPE_PUBLISHABLE_KEY` in env.
 The backend switches to real card collection automatically when `STRIPE_SECRET_KEY` is present.

 ## License